groupserver/buildout/docs/groupserver-start.rst

 This starts the Zope_ instance, which runs GroupServer, in *foreground* mode.

+.. index:: !ZMI

 .. _ZMI Login:

 Access the ZMI
 --------------

 Generally most configuration can be done from the Web interface of GroupServer.
-However the *Zope Management Interface* can be used to perform some low-level tasks, and accessing it is a good indication that everything is working correctly.
+However the *Zope Management Interface* (ZMI) can be used to perform some low-level tasks, and accessing it is a good indication that everything is working correctly.
 The ZMI is accessed by visiting ``http://{zope_host}:{zope_port}/manage``:

 ``zope_host``: